syncfusion-content/extension-docs/Extension/Blazor-Extension/Visual-Studio/template-studio.md

     ![Accept permission](images/MicrosoftAuthentication.PNG)

-> **Note:** Above combobox will be enabled in sample output only if localization option is selected in configuration window from Blazor Template Studio wizard.
+> **Note:** Above culture combobox will be enabled in sample output if localization option is selected in configuration window from Syncfusion Blazor Template Studio wizard.

-If you installed the trial setup or NuGet packages from nuget.org you have to register the Syncfusion license key to your project since Syncfusion introduced the licensing system from 2018 Volume 2 (v16.2.0.41) Essential Studio release.
+If you installed the trial setup or NuGet packages from nuget.org you must register the Syncfusion license key to your project since Syncfusion introduced the licensing system from 2018 Volume 2 (v16.2.0.41) Essential Studio release.
 Navigate to the [help topic](https://help.syncfusion.com/common/essential-studio/licensing/license-key#how-to-generate-syncfusion-license-key) to generate and register the Syncfusion license key to your project.
 Refer to this [blog](https://blog.syncfusion.com/post/Whats-New-in-2018-Volume-2-Licensing-Changes-in-the-1620x-Version-of-Essential-Studio.aspx?_ga=2.11237684.1233358434.1587355730-230058891.1567654773) post for understanding the licensing changes introduced in Essential Studio.